 Q1.
 How do I fix the “Windows was unable to complete the format” issue?

 Ans.
 You Can Try Our Above Working Methods.
-We have Tried To Solve The Problem As Much As We Can.
+I have Tried To Solve The Problem As Much As i Can.

 Q2.
 What is better exFAT or NTFS?